Financial Statement Analysis

 For our discussion of financial statement analysis, we will use Banyan Goods.
 Banyan Goods is a merchandising company that sells a variety of products.
-Exercise 13.1 shows the comparative income statements and balance sheets for the past two years.
+The image below shows the comparative income statements and balance sheets for the past two years.

 Keep in mind that the comparative income statements and balance sheets for Banyan Goods are simplified for our calculations and do not fully represent all the accounts a company could maintain.
 Let’s begin our analysis discussion by looking at horizontal analysis.

 Horizontal analysis (also known as trend analysis) looks at trends over time on various financial statement line items.
 A company will look at one period (usually a year) and compare it to another period.
 For example, a company may compare sales from their current year to sales from the prior year.
 The trending of items on these financial statements can give a company valuable information on overall performance and specific areas for improvement.
 It is most valuable to do horizontal analysis for information over multiple periods to see how change is occurring for each line item.
 If multiple periods are not used, it can be difficult to identify a trend.
 The year being used for comparison purposes is called the base year (usually the prior period).
 The year of comparison for horizontal analysis is analyzed for dollar and percent changes against the base year.

 The dollar change is found by taking the dollar amount in the base year and subtracting that from the year of analysis.